Arai enjoys finding ways to help bring people together, bridging language gaps by sharing religious, cultural and tourism details.

 Why We Celebrate Diwali

-Diwali is an ancient Hindu festival of lights, celebrated all over the world by Hindus, Sikhs, Jains and Buddhist.
-But the reason to celebrate Diwali varies and all the religions have their own trust to celebrate the Diwali.
-Even in Hindu Methodology many reasons are revealed and consideration varies from one region to another and within the communities.
-But the ethics of celebration are alike in every religion and country and that is,
+Diwali is a Hindu festival, celebrated by Hindus, Sikh, Jain and Buddhists all over the world.
+There are many different beliefs celebrating the Diwali, all the religions have their own trust to celebrate the Diwali.
+But the ethics of celebration are alike in every religion and country, which is,

-- To celebrate the festival of light as a symbol of victory of good over bad, light over darkness, knowledge over ignorance.
+- Celebrate the festival of light as a symbol of victory of good over bad, light over darkness, knowledge over ignorance.

 1. The Fanfare of Lord Ram in Ayodhya, returned after 14 years of vanwas